wangzezhong/visualinteractivedata.github.io/job-datavista.md

 * Work portfolio showing work done in visualization design.

 The deadline for applications is __March 6__, 2020, midnight.

+As this job falls within the Brexit-transition period (until December 31, 2020), __EU nationals do not require visa__.

 Feedback will only be provided to interviewed candidates.